Stevie Wermers

-Stevie Wermers-Skelton (born January 28, 1966) is a Disney story artist and director.
-Together with Kevin Deters, she co-directed the traditionally animated shorts How To Hook Up Your Home Theater (2007) and The Ballad of Nessie (2011), and the animated television specials Prep & Landing (2009), Prep & Landing: Operation: Secret Santa (2010), and Prep & Landing: Naughty vs. Nice (2011) for ABC.
+Stevie Wermers-Skelton (born January 28, 1966) is an American story artist and director.
+Together with Kevin Deters, she co-directed the traditionally animated shorts How to Hook Up Your Home Theater (2007) and The Ballad of Nessie (2011), and the animated television specials Prep & Landing (2009), Prep & Landing: Operation: Secret Santa (2010), and Prep & Landing: Naughty vs. Nice (2011) for ABC.
 In 2011, it was reported that Wermers-Skelton is preparing a new Prep & Landing holiday special.

 In February 2016, it was announced that she and Deters would co-direct a Frozen holiday special, which was scheduled to air in 2017 on ABC.
 In June 2017 it was announced that the short, titled Olaf's Frozen Adventure, would instead receive a limited time theatrical release.
 It was released in theaters with Disney·Pixar's Coco on November 22, 2017, and made its television debut on ABC on December 14, 2017.

 How to Hook Up Your Home Theater is the first Walt Disney Animation Studios release to have a female director credit.
 The Prep & Landing series garnered several Annie and Emmy awards.

 Wermers-Skelton is a member of the Academy of Television Arts & Sciences and the Academy of Motion Picture Arts and Sciences.